 Risk Risk Score (I x L) Possible Implications Risk Category Management of the Risk Potential Mitigation Comments Severe damage to or total loss of key asset or vessel(s) 5 x 2 Loss of life or injury to crew.
 Inability to undertake enforcement patrols or research activities.
 Replacement costs and time implications.
 Operational, Reputational, Financial, Environmental, Health and Safety.
 Operational, Reputational, Financial.
 Vessels well maintained to Work Boat Code.
 Ongoing comprehensive programme of refits, services and regular checks by appropriately trained individuals; All seagoing staff trained in essential sea survival, firefighting and first aid; Emergency procedures and emergency drills regularly undertaken and up to date; Patrols organised to minimise risks; All skippers and RIB coxswains trained and experienced, with performance regularly reviewed.
-Lifesaving equipment present, maintained and staff trained in its use.
+Safety equipment present, maintained and staff trained in its use.
 Deck and boarding officers issued PLB and lifejackets.
 The marine assets have been purchased in such a way as to provide considerable overlap in functionality.
 For example, the RIBS can both be launched from the trailer and from Saint Piran.
 This would allow the continued provision of service (albeit at reduced capacity) in the event that any of the vessels were out of action.
 Cornwall IFCA has a number of marine assets which are essential to provide the seagoing platform required for both research and enforcement functions.
 Staff are well trained and experienced with a long period of monitoring and induction for seagoing staff.
 All staff are regularly assessed through a system of performance management and review to ensure high levels of competence as well as appropriate behaviour.

-Risk Risk Score (I x L) Possible Implications Risk Category Management of the Risk Potential Mitigation Comments Reduction of core funding/ greatly increased duties 4 x 3 Reduced capacity to fulfil duty under relevant legislation.
+Risk Risk Score (I x L) Possible Implications Risk Category Management of the Risk Potential Mitigation Comments Reduction of core funding/ greatly increased duties 4 × 4 Reduced capacity to fulfil duty under relevant legislation.
 Possible redundancies to staff.
 Reduction in enforcement presence to ensure compliant fishing Operational, Reputational, Financial, Political.
 Operational, Financial, Reputational.
-Operational Environmental Reputational Close involvement with Defra and the Association of IFCAs to manage expectations and monitor funding streams; Regular contact and negotiations with Cornwall Council finance department.
+Operational Environmental Reputational Close involvement with Defra and the Association of IFCAs to manage expectations and monitor funding streams; Regular contact and liaison with Cornwall Council finance department.
 Look for external sources of funding.
 Improved efficiencies.
 Reprioritisation of work streams and a management of expectations.
-Reprofiling of enforcement activities to only high-risk areas Cornwall IFCA is operating in a time of austerity and must be aware that there is a high likelihood that funding will, at best, be standstill and will possibly be reduced.
-It is also highly likely that there will be additional expectations made of the IFCA in coming years.
-New Burdens funding has been agreed until 2022 when there will be the next national Comprehensive Spending Review.
-New Burdens funding represents a third of Cornwall IFCA's total budget.
-However, Cornwall Council has emphasised that it is facing severe cuts and the funding for Cornwall IFCA will be an area that may need further review.
+Reprofiling of enforcement activities to only high-risk areas Cornwall IFCA has been operating at a stand still budget for a number of years, and while it recognises that many other areas of Local Government have seen a reduction in funding this standstill has seen it become more difficult for the Authority to meet the growing demands.
+In addition whilst the "new Burdens funding has been confirmed for 2022/23 this remains at the same level as it was set in 2011 and inflation has seen the true value of this funding greatly reduce.
+For the following year there is the added stress of substantial increase in fuel costs in early 2022.
+This will place significant stress on the budget going forward and planning is in place to alleviate these pressures.
+As such this risk remains a very real concern and it is likely that the Authority will have to look at areas of work that can be postponed or reattributed to other organisations to reflect the strains on the IFCA budget.